 - While the process of starting to accept BTC is not too complicated, it does add a layer of complexity to your payment system.
 If you are nervous about this, it may be best to leave it alone for now.

 - Bitcoin is very popular and will bring new customers.
-However, there are millions who do not use it yet, and the market is not as big as it could be.
-Therefore, depending on where you are situated, it may be a bit useless to introduce it into your business.
+However, millions do not use it yet, and the market is not as big as it could be.
+Therefore, it may be useless to introduce it to your business, depending on where you are situated.

 Consider both the advantages and disadvantages before you accept bitcoin for your business.